wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2b-business-value.md

 using Power Apps that reflects the best user interface and overall experience.
 This is something that would have to be done by a developer in the past.
-Once prototyped, the organizations developers can be used to fill in the gaps that go beyond the technician’s ability, such as developing the API’s that will do the checking in the company’s inventory system.
-Once created, those API’s can be easily added to the Power App and to any Power Automate Flows that may be needed.
-This collaborative approach to creating solutions is often referred to as Fusion development and allows organizations to leverage the best resources for the required task.
+Once prototyped, the organizations developers can be used to fill in the gaps that go beyond the technician’s ability, such as developing the APIs that will do the checking in the company’s inventory system.
+Once created, the APIs can be easily added to the Power App and to any Power Automate Flows that may be needed.
+This collaborative approach to creating solutions is often referred to as Fusion development and allows organizations to use the best resources for the required task.

 The image below provides an example the Fusion development approach.